Pre-Book eCA & avoid last-minute rush

 Deduction under Section 80D

 Health insurance premiums paid for availing health insurance coverage for senior citizens or super senior citizens is allowed as a deduction under this section up to a maximum of INR 50,000.
-Also, tax benefits in respect of expenses incurred for preventive health checkups amounting maximum up to Rs 5000 can be availed under the same section.
+Also, tax benefits in respect of expenses incurred for preventive health checkups amounting maximum of up to Rs 5000 can be availed under the same section.

-In case no medical policies have been taken for senior citizens, then to the medical expenditures incurred for them (in payment mode other than cash) can be claimed as a deduction under section 80D.
+In case no medical policies have been taken for senior citizens, then the medical expenditures incurred for them (in payment mode other than cash) can be claimed as a deduction under section 80D.

 Deduction under Section 80DD

 If the resident senior citizen or super senior citizen incurs expenses for the treatment or maintenance of a disabled dependent as may be prescribed, deduction can be claimed under this section for such expenses.
 The limit of deduction allowed is fixed and depends on the disability suffered.
-If the disability suffered is 40% or more, but below 80%, a fixed deduction of INR 75,000 is allowed.
+If the disability suffered is 40% or more but below 80%, a fixed deduction of INR 75,000 is allowed.
 For severe disabilities(80% or more), the deduction limit increases to INR 1,25,000 lakhs

 Deduction under Section 80DDB

 Expenses incurred for treating specific illnesses are covered under section 80DDB.
 If resident senior citizens, super senior citizens, or their dependents suffer from pre-specified diseases, they can claim a deduction of expenses incurred on treating such diseases.
-From FY 2018-19, the limit of the deduction would be the actual costs incurred up to a maximum of INR 1 lakh can be deducted from tax for the medical treatment of a dependent who is aged 60 or more or is a super senior citizen over the age of 80 years or more.
+From FY 2018-19, the limit of the deduction would be the actual costs incurred up to a maximum of INR 1 lakh, which can be deducted from tax for the medical treatment of a dependent who is aged 60 or more or is a super senior citizen over the age of 80 years or more.

 Deduction under Section 80G